 It has made the introduction of solid foods a challenge, but we have gradually been figuring it all out.
 He drinks rice milk instead of cow's milk.
 Almond milk isn't an option because my picky little guy hates it.
+(Update: As he got older, he started loving almond milk.)
 I have baked with almond milk to sneak it into his diet since certain types have more protein.
 Even though there are a lot of foods he can't or won't eat, one of his favorite things is vanilla yogurt made from coconut milk.

-Neither Lydia Grace or Eli have a milk allergy, so it has certainly been a new adventure for us.
+Neither Lydia Grace or Eli, my other two children--have a milk allergy, so it has certainly been a new adventure for us.
 Figuring out a cake option for his first birthday was a kitchen adventure too.
-I came up with some delicious options though.
+I came up with some delicious options, though.
 As my mother was eating a slice, she made sure to ask, "You wrote down everything you did, right?"
 Yes, I did!
 And I'm even sharing it with you today...

 - 1/2 cup vegetable shortening